fv3rdugo/opensource.guide/_articles/best-practices.md

 ### Use tools to automate basic maintenance tasks

-The good news about maintaining a popular project is that other maintainers have probably faced similar issues and built a solution for it.
+The good news about maintaining a popular project is that other maintainers have probably faced similar issues and built a solution for them.

 There are a [variety of tools available](https://github.com/showcases/tools-for-open-source) to help automate some aspects of maintenance work.
 A few examples:

 * [semantic-release](https://github.com/semantic-release/semantic-release) automates your releases
 * [mention-bot](https://github.com/facebook/mention-bot) mentions potential reviewers for pull requests
 * [Danger](https://github.com/danger/danger) helps automate code review
+* [no-response](https://github.com/probot/no-response) closes issues where the author hasn't responded to a request for more information
+* [dependabot](https://github.com/dependabot) checks your dependency files every day for outdated requirements and opens individual pull requests for any it finds

 For bug reports and other common contributions, GitHub has [Issue Templates and Pull Request Templates](https://github.com/blog/2111-issue-and-pull-request-templates), which you can create to streamline the communication you receive. @TalAter made a [Choose Your Own Adventure guide](https://www.talater.com/open-source-templates/#/) to help you write your issue and PR templates.